 On the Node Details page (not shown), click on Voice Gateway (VGW) and Codecs.
-Gamma supports voice codec G.711 and G.729, payload size 20 ms, with Voice Activity Detection (VAD) disabled.
-The following screenshot shows appropriated voice codec profile configured on the CS1000.
+Windstream supports voice codec G.711 and G.729 (not shown), payload size 20 ms, with Voice Activity Detection (VAD) disabled.
+The following screenshot shows appropriate voice codec profile configured on the CS1000.

-For Fax over IP, Gamma supports G.711 codec as default and also supports T.38.
-The following screenshot shows Modem/Faxpass-through is selected for Node 2001, this enables G.711 codec to be used for fax call between the CS1000 and Gamma.
-Note: The V.21 Fax tone detection should be checked to support T.38 fax.
+For Fax over IP, Windstream supports G.711 codec as default and does not support T.38.
+The following screenshot shows Modem/Fax pass-through is selected for Node 2001, this enables G.711 codec to be used for fax call between the CS1000 and Windstream.
+Note: The V.21 Fax tone detection should not be checked because T.38 fax is not supported.

-Click Save (not shown) then synchronizes the new configuration (see Section 5.2.3).
+Click Save (not shown) then synchronize the new configuration (see Section 5.2.3).